DelinWorks/Industrialthon-MSM/readme.md

    ```
 NOTE: the number of layers and parameters is the same because we are using yolov5s (small) weights for fast training
       since we are time constrained, yolov5m and yolov5l (medium and large) can be used for better object detection and
-      accuracy. yolov5-sahi (Slicing Aided Hyper Inference) can be used to help in detecting small objects.
+      accuracy. yolov5-sahi (Slicing Aided Hyper Inference) can be used to help in detecting small or far objects.
       see: https://github.com/zahidesatmutlu/yolov5-sahi

 ## Usage